trislaz/Democratizing_WSI/README.md

 Finally, the file `test_classification.py` downloads TCGA embeddings and performs classification tasks on them.
 It provides the classification implementation used in the article.

-Here is are the results of 10-fold CV AUCs obtained with the 'scm' model trained on top of either CTranspath or MoCo embeddings.
+Here are the results of 10-fold CV AUCs obtained with the 'scm' model trained on top of either CTranspath or MoCo embeddings.
 These are classification perfomances of **simple logistic regression !**

 |                 | GigaSSL + Moco | GigaSSL + Moco | GigaSSL + CTransPath | GigaSSL + CTransPath |
 | --------------- | -------------- | -------------- | -------------------- | -------------------- |